secretstartups/handbook/hiring/greenhouse/index.html.md

 2. Scroll down to the **LinkedIn Recruiter System Connect** section in the right column and click `Connect`
 3. Click `Allow` and you'll be set-up to access information seamlessly between both systems

-If you have **not** been assigned a seat and would like one, please add your GitLab email to your LinkedIn profile and submit an [Access Request](https://gitlab.com/gl-recruiting/operations/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=#) issue using the `LinkedIn Access Request` template.
+If you have **not** been assigned a seat and would like one, please add your GitLab email to your LinkedIn profile and submit an [Access Request](https://gitlab.com/gl-talent acquisition/operations/issues/new?issue%5Bassignee_id%5D=&issue%5Bmilestone_id%5D=#) issue using the `LinkedIn Access Request` template.

 To add your email to your LinkedIn profile, click `Me` > `Settings & Privacy` > `Sign in & security` > `Email addresses` > add your GitLab email address and verify it.

 ### Configuring notifications

-Notifications are configured as part of the [requisition creation process](/handbook/hiring/recruiting-framework/req-creation/#requisition-creation-process) but can be adjusted at any time.
+Notifications are configured as part of the [requisition creation process](/handbook/hiring/talent acquisition-framework/req-creation/#requisition-creation-process) but can be adjusted at any time.
 To set up notifications, go to the requisition's job dashboard and click on `Job Setup` at the top, then `Notifications` at the left.
 Under each section, you can then click `Edit` to add or remove people for that section.

-It is recommended for the Recruiter of a requisition to set up notifications for themselves regarding new internal applicants, new referrals, new agency submissions, approved to start recruiting, offer fully approved, stage transitions, and new scorecards.
+It is recommended for the Recruiter of a requisition to set up notifications for themselves regarding new internal applicants, new referrals, new agency submissions, approved to start talent acquisition, offer fully approved, stage transitions, and new scorecards.

 For stage transition and new scorecards, it is possible to select `Candidate's Recruiter` or `Candidate's Coordinator` instead of a particular person for each stage, which is highly recommended.